Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 selection, we cannot simply override instanced meshes to use the `refinedWireOnSurf`/`wireOnSurf` HdReprs, as that would lead to highlighting all instances of the prototype all the time.
-Instead, we opt for the following approach : when an instancer is selected (entirely or only certain instances), we will create a mirror of the instancing graph it is a part of.
+Instead, we opt for the following approach : when an instancer is selected (entirely or only certain instances), we will create a mirror of the instancing graph it is a part of, and make the mirror copies of the instanced meshes draw with a wireframe representation.
 This mirror graph includes everything from the most deeply buried prims to the topmost instancers; anything that this instancer affects or is affected by, including itself.
-In practice, this means that each prototype and each top-level instancer will have a corresponding mirror prim for selection highlighting, that will be located alongside it as a sibling.
+In practice, this means that each prototype and each instancer will have a corresponding mirror prim for selection highlighting, that will be located alongside it as a sibling.
 This way, any parent transforms affecting the original prim will also affect the selection highlight mirror prim.

 For example, given the following scene structure :
 ```